 - Wrap your thumbs around the bar tightly as if you’re trying to pull the bar apart.
 This results in a straighter wrist and elbow position and more tension in your back and chest.

-- And finally, arch your lower back slightly, drive through your hips and glutes with feet firmly on the ground shoulder-width apart.
-It will give you leverage and power as you get ready to push the bar back up.
+- And finally, arch your lower back slightly, and drive through your hips and glutes with feet firmly on the ground shoulder-width apart.
+It will give you leverage and power as you push the bar back up.

-This setup can help you push the weight up while using a lot more muscles than just your chest.
+This setup can help you push the weight up while using many more muscles than just your chest.
 When your weight is more than what’s manageable, your heels will drive into the ground to create a rigid posture that will power you up through your core.

 A Guide To Descending The Barbell The Right Way

-Did you know proper form extends to returning to the starting position as well?
+Did you know proper form also extends to returning to the starting position?
 Descending the barbell in the correct manner is critical in building your chest; when done wrong, it can cause problems with your shoulders.

-Here’s how you to descend the barbell the right way while bench pressing:
+Here’s how you descend the barbell the right way while bench pressing:

-- Make sure to keep your elbows tucked to a 45-degree angle- halfway between your shoulders and ribs- when pressing down to achieve proper elbow placement and position.
+- Keep your elbows tucked to a 45-degree angle- halfway between your shoulders and ribs- when pressing down to achieve proper elbow placement and position.

 - Maintain a little arch in your lower back while keeping your butt firmly planted on the bench.

 - Next, hold your breath and push up.
 That completes one rep.

 - Exhale when you come to the top, and ensure that your bar lies diagonally from your mid chest to your shoulders.

 - Rack the weight back for the second rep, locking your elbows as you do so.
 Make sure you don’t lose your arch or core tightness while you’re at it.